-Remember that it’s not only Amazon that offers sales on Amazon on Prime Day.
+Remember that Amazon isn’t the only merchant offering sales during Amazon’s Prime Early Access Sale 2022.
 Third-party Amazon marketplace sellers are also eligible to sell items at low prices.
 Many of these sellers are great, but sometimes there are less-than-honest brokers pushing fake or low-quality products, as The Guardian reported in April 2018.

 Before you buy—even with Lightning Deals—take a second to check that the seller and the product appear legitimate.
 We advise consumers to only buy products that come from, or are fulfilled by, Amazon.
 That won’t protect you from counterfeits, but if anything goes wrong, you’re 100-percent covered by Amazon’s excellent customer service.
 With independent third-party marketplace sellers, you have to deal with them directly and can appeal to Amazon only if that effort fails.

-Check out the rest of the internet on Prime Day.
-With Amazon building so much hype, other retailers offer their own sales to compete.
+Be sure to check out the rest of the internet during the Prime Early Access Sale 2022.
+With Amazon building so much hype, other retailers are apt to offer their own sales to compete.
 It’s a long shot to find the exact same deals elsewhere, but it’s always worth checking online shops like Walmart, Newegg, Staples, and Best Buy for a close match.